Stefan Logan: Montreal Alouettes

 On March 9, 2015, Logan signed a contract with the Montreal Alouettes of the Canadian Football League.
 Logan's contributions on offense with Montreal declined compared to his usage in BC, but Logan became a full time returner for punts, kickoffs, and missed field goals.
 In 2018, Logan's single rushing opportunity came in Week 2 for a 12 yard gain, putting Logan over 2,000 career rushing yards.
 He also continued to serve as a consistent threat on special teams; Logan scored a 74 yard punt return touchdown, and became one of only eight players in CFL history accumulate 10,000 total return yards in his career.
 After playing in 4 games at the start of the 2019 season, the Alouettes announced their release of Logan on July 17 and thanked him for his service.
 Logan would be named to the all decade Montreal team as a special teamer.

 Ottawa Redblacks

-On August 13, 2019 Logan was signed to the practice roster of the Ottawa Redblacks (CFL).
+On August 13, 2019, Logan was signed to the practice roster of the Ottawa Redblacks (CFL).
 Logan was elevated to the active roster; his first game as a Redblack was his 100th career CFL game.
 Logan missed a few games with injury, but played in eight games for Ottawa as a returner, and pushed his total return yards for his CFL career up to 11,970.
 Furthermore, Logan moved into 2nd place in the CFL record books for career kickoff return yards.

-Retirement and Coaching
+Post-playing career

 Following the 2019 CFL season and nearing his 39th birthday, Logan retired, having played 13 years across 2 leagues, and amassing 20,730 total yards.
 Logan accepted the position of Running Backs Coach and Special Teams Coordinator at Lock Haven University.

-Logan currently hosts Less Talk Football on Pro Sports Extra which was founded by Trevor ‘TrevStone’ Uren.
-Uren had Stefan Logan on his podcast when Logan was a member of the Lions.
-Uren was only 13 years old at the time.
-10 years later Logan had a podcast on the Pro Sports Extra network.